SnehaYC/Learning_React/README.md

 ### Working on date

-- By using toLocaleString() built-in method we can convert string of date in human readable format.
+- By using toLocaleString() built-in method we can convert string of date in to calender item(human readable) format.
 - This method is accessible on all date objects in JavaScript.

+### Spliting components into Multiple Components

+- If we have a component that has no content between opening and closing tags we can also write it as a self-closing element.